-Additional efforts are underway to increase IT capacity in the metropolitan Atlanta area by developing relationships with IT partners that increase opportunities for workforce customers by providing access to middle- to high-wage careers through internships, c.
-Describe the research and the data that was used to identify the sector that was chosen for the sectors strategies training.
+Additional efforts are underway to increase IT capacity in the metropolitan Atlanta area by developing relationships with IT partners that increase opportunities for workforce customers by providing access to middle- to high-wage careers through internships, Apprenticeships and exposure.

-Apprenticeships and exposure.
 Central to these efforts will be the integration of Career Pathways that clearly illustrate opportunity and provide focus for customer efforts.